Independent Bars in Leeds

 A central part of the Northern Quarter, Merrion Street is a must for those who like their drinks strong and their music loud.
 Santiago’s extensive whiskey selection and rocking soundtrack will have you dancing until the early hours, and long-time local favourite Mojo is a must for those who love all things rum and rock ‘n’ roll.
 You won’t want to miss the Mean-Eyed Cat Bar, a raucous dive bar inspired by the legendary Johnny Cash – make sure to have a chilli-infused ‘Ring of Fire’ pale ale for us!

 Merrion Street is also home to Verve, a margarita-lovers paradise complete with its own underground tequila bar, and Tailors Gin (reopening soon), a 1920s themed gin bar with a difference: bespoke tailors by day and an illustrious gin lounge by night!
 No night out in Leeds is complete without a drink on Greek Street, home to a number of exceptional independents.
 In the basement of a Grade II-listed building you’ll find Below Stairs, a relaxed cocktail bar revered for its original creations.
-Another hidden gem, but this time you have to go up to find it, is East Parade Social.
+Another hidden gem, but this time you have to go up to find it, is The Rooftop at East Parade.

 For those looking to dance until the early hours, Call Lane has got you covered.
 Start out at Oporto, a great choice both day and night, and wander over to Jake’s Bar, known for their unusual assortment of homemade liqueurs and delicious cocktails.
 Across the road, you’ll find Call Lane Social and its timeless indie rock soundtrack, and above it, The Tiki Hideaway, an exotic cocktail bar that brings a taste of tropics to the heart of the city.
 And be sure to seek out The Maven, an effortlessly cool speakeasy hidden behind an unmarked door that specialises in cocktails